wix-playground/dapperdox/README.md

 ### Response model title

-When processing model definitions, Swaggerly needs to know what to call the response schema (or model).
+When processing model definitions, DapperDox needs to know what to call the response schema (or model).
 The following snippet shows the API response model `Product`, explicitly named with the `title` member.

 ```json